rajiv/akamai-cli-certs/README.md

 #### Download the certificate and trust chain for an enrollment

-To print the certificate and trust chain for a deployed certificate in production, by enrollment ID:
+To print the certificate and trust chain for a deployed certificate, by enrollment ID:

     $ akamai certs chain [--staging] <enrollment_id>
     Fetching production certificate chain for enrollment 90075